mbientlab/MetaWear-SDK-Android/README.md

 The build will produce a jar file, **metawearapi.jar**, in the bin folder.

 ### Android Studio ###
-1. Select "Import Non-Android Studio project" and navigate to the folder with the API code
+1. Select "Import project (Eclipse ADT, Gradle, etc.)" and navigate to the folder with the API code
 2. Rename the destination directory to "MetaWearAPI"
    * The default name will be <Android Studio Workspace>/MetaWear-AndroidAPI<version>
 3. Set the source and target compatiblity to 1.7 from the "Module Settings" page